griptape-ai/griptape-trade-school/docs/courses/create-image-pipeline/index.md

 * Creating Griptape Pipelines
 * Creating Griptape Tasks
 * Investigate Image Generation Engines
-* Building a Tool to display the resulting image
+* Using a `CodeExecutionTask` to display the resulting image

 ## Useful Resources and Links